Only Dominican Restaurant

-Some Russian bread and ravioli, both made in Brooklyn with Russian ingredients.
+I took home some curious-looking Russian bread and ravioli.
+Both looked like they were made in Brooklyn, with Russian ingredients.
 I couldn't resist the cute packaged cookie at the counter.
-(After a tasting, I'm afraid it might be a teething cookie or something.)
+After a tasting, I'm afraid it might be a teething cookie or something.
 Oh well.

 Baltika beer, cabbage pastries, ravioli with vinegar and sour cream, bread and cookie!
 Goes against all rules of color and nutrition balance I learned in 8th grade Home Ec...but it was delicious!